At least 22 people killed after torrential rain in India's Kerala state triggers landslides and floods - KTVZ

 By Rhea Mogul and Swati Gupta, CNN

-At least 22 people have been killed and two remain missing after heavy rain triggered floods and landslides in southern India.
+At least 22 people have been killed and five remain missing after heavy rain triggered floods and landslides in southern India.

 Torrential rain has battered the coastal state of Kerala since Friday, causing rivers to swell and flooding roads that left vehicles submerged in muddy waters, with some houses reduced to rubble.